Create meaningful works of digital, analog, and mixed-media game art and design

 Why study Game Arts?
 It’s a field that lets you choose your own adventure.
 The global professional gaming industry is on a roll, with unprecedented employment growth in tabletop and video games alike.
 Entrepreneurial makers can distribute digital games directly to consumers through app marketplaces, work as freelancers for software and game companies, or develop their own studios.
 Throughout CCA’s curriculum and an internship, you’ll have opportunities to explore what direction you want to take and connect with game and animation studios in the Bay Area.

 - User interface artist and designer

 - Environmental artist

 - Level designer

 - Game writer

 - Game engineer or technical director

-CCA’s BFA in Game Arts is a specialized interdisciplinary degree that teaches the technical and technological skills of professional game making, as well as the conceptual, critical, and cultural theory necessary to build a fine arts-informed game practice that is all your own.
+CCA’s BFA in Game Arts is a specialized interdisciplinary degree that teaches the technical and technological skills of professional game making, as well as the conceptual, critical, and cultural theory necessary to build a game practice that is all your own.
 Located in the center of the gaming industry’s global home base, CCA is an ideal launchpad for a lifelong career in game art and design.